andrew/ultimate-awesome/README.md

 - [awesome-ursina](https://github.com/shivamkr12/awesome-ursina) - A curated list of awesome projects, tools, and resources for the Ursina game engine.
 - [awesome-chrome-extensions](https://github.com/simplepeng/awesome-chrome-extensions) - 推荐好用的chrome拓展程序.
 - [awesome-infosec](https://github.com/spekulatius/awesome-infosec) - Personal infosec awesome list.
 Highly subjective by nature.
+- [awesome-skills-plugins-for-students](https://github.com/studentsuite/awesome-skills-plugins-for-students) - A curated list of Claude Code, Cursor, and Copilot skills and plugins built for students: IB, IGCSE, college-bound, and anyone studying with an AI coding agent at their side.
 - [Awesome-Daily](https://github.com/Tarek-Hasan/Awesome-Daily) - Awesome open-source & free software for daily usage.
 - [awesome-ai-tools](https://github.com/tejasrsuthar/awesome-ai-tools) - AI Tools Knowledgebase .
 - [awesome-vlms-strawberry](https://github.com/thomasvonwu/awesome-vlms-strawberry) - A collection of VLMs papers, blogs, and projects, with a focus on VLMs in Autonomous Driving and related reasoning techniques.